 - Feeling overly competitive with classmates r with friends

 - Skipping mealtimes

-The question is what students can do about it?
-Exams are equally important for students to achieve their desired academic goals.
-However, it is equally important to first, look after your health before anything else – even exams.
+The question is, what students can do about it?
+Exams are equally crucial for students to achieve their desired academic goals.
+However, it is equally important to look after your health before anything else – even exams.
 Following are some tips that may help students (school or college) to feel less stressed during their finals.

 - Exercise and stay active

-- Eat well and healthy, avoid fast food and soft drinks
+- Eat healthily, avoid fast food and soft drinks

 - Avoid harmful substances like betel, tobacco, alcohol, energy drinks etc.

 - Limit caffeine and sugar intake, drink less coffee and more juices

 - Schedule time for yourself every day, make a timetable even for your meals and put some free time in your daily schedule.